AlexWatson1212/embracing-authenticity/_pages/about.md

 **This site is for you if you long to live more gently, connect more deeply, and build a life that feels true to your values.**

 Thank you for being here.
-Your presence matters.
+Your presence matter.